connexxia/CRM/README.md

 And to get an idea of ​​the dashboards contained in our Qlik Template for the CRM, here are the Release Notes.
 # Product description
 Qlik Template for the CRM is a BI application that provides dashboards for CRM analytics powered by Qlik.
-This app is divided into 2 parts :
+This app is divided into 3 parts :
 The section [A] provides an overview of the Sales performances.
 The section [B] provides specific dashboards for analyzing the Customer lifecycle.
+The section [C] is used to export the data from the main tables.
 # Data model
 The schema of the data model used in this app is available [here](https://dbdiagram.io/d/data-model-train-v1-2-62c444ad69be0b672ca3cdbe)
 # Release Notes CRM V2